Hi Hubbers, my second time trying to post this article....

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
 Will you please give feedback on my Hub DIY how to prep , repair and refresh your home . (must be signed in to view).
 What can I do to improve?...

 Hi Hubbers,I'd like some help with passing the Quality Assessment Process.
-Will you please give feedback on my Hub Dealing with loss.
+Will you please give feedback on my Hub Romance on the appalachian trail (must be signed in to view).
 What can I do to improve?
 Thanks!

 Other product and company names shown may be trademarks of their respective owners.